Embedded-AMS/EmbeddedProto/README.md

 5. Git if you do not have it already.

 ## Linux
 Install the required software and continue with checking out the repository.
-For PC unit testing gtest is used which is included as a submodule.
+For PC unit testing GTest is used which is included as a git submodule.
 If you intent to run the PC unit tests of EmbeddedProto it is suggested that you pull in the submodules as well.
 ```bash
 git clone --recursive URL_TO_EMBEDDED_AMS
 ```